- The money in your savings account is like a loan you make to the bank. As with other loans, it earns interest.

 - Most banks apply compound interest to your savings account so that your savings earn “interest on interest.”

 - Understanding how interest works in your savings account can help you reach your savings goals.

-When you open a savings account, your first priority is often creating savings goals and planning for the future.
+When you open a savings account your first priority is often creating savings goals and planning for the future.
 However, treating interest as an afterthought may mean you aren’t receiving the best returns on your money.

-Why do banks pay interest?
+Why do banks pay interest on savings accounts?